ishaniray/fanfic-dl/README.md

 ### Usage
  **After cloning the repo and installing the package.json dependencies, from a terminal window, run:**

- node main.js <story-id> <download-location>
+ node main.js <-story-id-> <-download-location->

  Example (on a Windows computer): _node main.js 13768498 C:\Users\ishaniray\Desktop_

- [Note: <download-location> is an optional argument.
+ [Note: <-download-location-> is an optional argument.
 If not provided, the story will be downloaded to the project's root folder.]

  ### Future Scope
  I have not been able to make headless Puppeteer work with the code I have currently.
 While this doesn't hamper the tool's functionality, visually, I feel having a Chromium window pop up and close every two seconds for as many times as there are number of chapters in the story, is a bit jarring.
 I plan to work on this - and maybe even a more permanent, efficient solution - soon.